nguyenhaimd/nguyenhaimd.github.io/_posts/2019-05-29-how-to-withdraw-rule-in-pega.md

 ---

 In PEGA, as in most standard development life cycle, there is always a need to deprecate previously developed features.
-In PEGA world, this is down by withdrawing a rule.
+In PEGA world, this is done by withdrawing a rule.

 Follow the steps below to withdraw a rule